-Wholesale Price Index (WPI) is a price index which represents the wholesale prices of a basket of goods over time.
+Wholesale Price Index (WPI) is a price index which represents the wholesale price of a basket of goods over time.
 In simple words, WPI is an indicator of price changes in the wholesale market.
 WPI measures the changes in the prices charged by manufacturers and wholesalers.
-WPI measure the changes in commodity prices at a selected stages before goods reaches to the retail level; the prices may be those charged by manufacturers to wholesalers or by wholesalers to retailers or by some combination of these and other distributors.
-In several countries such as India it is used to measure the inflation,the change in the average price level of goods traded in wholesale market.
-It is released on a weekly basis to measure the change in the wholesale prices of a set of goods.
-The WPI is based on the prices of 435 commodities in India, which is an indicator of movement in prices of commodities in all trade and transactions.
+WPI measure the changes in commodity prices at selected stages before goods reach to the retail level.
+The prices may be those charged by manufacturers to wholesalers or by wholesalers to retailers or by some combination of these and other distributors.
+In several countries such as India, it is used to measure the inflation and the change in the average price level of goods traded in wholesale market.
+It is released on a weekly basis to measure the change in the wholesale price of a set of goods.
+The WPI is based on the price of 435 commodities in India, which is an indicator of movement in price of commodities in all trade and transactions.

 Consumer Price Index (CPI) is a price index which represents the average price of a basket of goods over time.
-In simple words, CPI is based on changes in prices at the retail level.
-CPI measures the average prices of goods and services that we, the consumers, have paid for.
-Education, apparel, foods and beverages, communication, transportation, recreation, housing, and medical care are the 8 groups for which the CPI is set.
+In simple words, CPI is based on changes in price at the retail level.
+CPI measures the average price of goods and services that the consumers have paid for.
+Education, apparel, foods and beverages, communication, transportation, recreation, housing and medical care are the 8 groups for which the CPI is set.
 Some services like school and government registration fees and electricity and water bills are also included sometimes.
-Sometimes, it is also referred to as standard retail price (SRP).
+It is also referred to as standard retail price (SRP).

 Difference Between WPI And CPI

 - Wholesale price index measures inflation at each stage of production while Consumer price index measures inflation only at final stage of production.